ruborg/sevenval-tutorials/web-accelerator/request-reduction.md

 * `true`: always force inlining
 * `false`: prevent inlining
-* `auto`: automatically decide inlining based on the file size.
-This is the default option
+* `auto`: automatically decide inlining based on the file size (this is the default option)

-> If the script or style content contains </, it is never going to be inlined, because it could lead to parsing problems in the client.
+> If the script or style content contains `</`, it is never going to be inlined, because it could lead to parsing problems in the client.

 See the [JavaScript and CSS Inlining documentation](https://developer.sevenval.com/docs/current/web-accelerator/JsCssInlining.html) for more details and examples.